omridan24/WhatHelpsStudentsMore/README.md

 This is the Econometrics project of Itay Kristal-Tenenbaum and Omri Dan.
 February 2025

-To run this, you need to have R installed and the libraries that are in the file Main_Analasys.r
+To run this, you need to have R installed and the libraries that are in the file Main_Analysis.r

 the csv file is inside the Data folder.